-Accountants can make or break a company’s finances—they’re essential to running a successful business.
-However, it means companies hire new accountants with extreme care since they want to know their finances are in good hands.
-As a result, getting hired as an accountant is a competitive and tricky process.
+Accountants can make or break a company’s finances.
+And since companies hire accountants with care to keep their finances in order, getting hired is competitive.

 Why this cover letter works